Affiliate links on Android Authority may earn us a commission. Learn more.

 - A screen with the word “Start” pointing at the power button, text, and navigation instructions will appear.

-- The phone will restart and show an Android robot in trouble.
+- The phone will restart and show an Android robot in distress.

-- Confirm by selecting Yes and let the phone do its thing.
+- Confirm by selecting Factory data reset and let the phone do its thing.

 - Once done, select Reboot system now.